Apersant1/Spottier/README.md

       - `DELETE` **/matches/{matchId}** - Deleting a match by id

+## Before deploy
+  ⚠️⚠️⚠️  Before building the project, you must add the required keys to the <a href="./services/notify-service/README.md">Notifications</a> service

 ## Deploy

 ### Building and running the project from the root directory